 Download the Metadata of a Revision¶

-You can download the generated VQL or the Scheduler tasks zip that will be deployed for a revision.
+You can download the generated VQL or the Scheduler jobs zip that will be deployed for a revision.
 Click the button and select the corresponding option in the emerging menu.

 Validate a Revision¶